 In September 2019 the City of Portland, in collaboration with Casco Bay Lines, began work on the Peaks Island Ferry Landside Operations Study.
 The study examined infrastructure in the vicinity of the Peaks Island ferry landing and the potential effects of existing and future trends in ridership and use.
 The study’s goal was to find opportunities to improve the accessibility, safety, and efficiency of the Peaks Island landing and develop a menu of strategies that address issues identified over the course of the study.

-• Phase 1 looked at the existing passenger, vehicle, and freight use of the Peaks Island ferry and the infrastructure serving it.
+• Phase 1 looked at existing passenger, vehicle, and freight use of the Peaks Island ferry and the infrastructure serving it.
 Data was collected on Peaks Island in advance of and during the busy Labor Day Weekend in 2019 and past data collection efforts were reviewed.
-The Phase 1 report can be downloaded here.

-• Phase 3, the current phase, involves developing the study’s recommendations through additional analysis and public involvement.
-A public survey was conducted in early to mid-July, and a public meeting was held on July 16.
-The presentation slides from the July 16th meeting can be found here.
+• Phase 3 developed recommendations through additional analysis and public involvement, including a survey and a public meeting.
+The presentation from the meeting can be found here.
 The recording of the meeting can be found here.
 A summary of comments, questions and polling results during the meeting can be found here.
-Based upon the input from the public meeting and the survey, the consultant and the project team will develop draft recommendations to be included in a Final Report.

-If you have questions about the study or would like to share your thoughts or observations, please send an email to Bruce Hyman, Transportation Program Manager at the Department of Planning and Urban Development, email@example.com
+If you have questions about the study, please send an email to Bruce Hyman, Transportation Program Manager at the Department of Planning and Urban Development, email@example.com